atreyasha/spp-explainability/docs/develop.md

 1. Day-to-day

+    1.  **TODO** delete old articles and keep relevant ones to focus on

-    1.  **TODO** find applications of FSA/WFAs in NLP -\>
+    2.  **TODO** find applications of FSA/WFAs in NLP -\>
         decipher if they are generally performant and/or explainable

+        1. SoPa is a very close idea which links WFSAs and ANNs -\> but this is proposed as a new architecture altogether -\> this might be the best way to start off

+        2.  alternatively, we can try to learn directly from trained models -\> worth considering whether black-box or white-box techniques are better for this

-    2.  **TODO** look into algorithms to extract FSA/WFAs from RNNs
+    3.  **TODO** look into algorithms to extract FSA/WFAs from RNNs

-    3.  **TODO** if all works, finalize seq2cls tasks -\> eg. verb-object agreement, NLU, paraphrase detection, or otherwise semantics-oriented tasks
+    4.  **TODO** if all works, finalize seq2cls tasks -\> eg. verb-object agreement, NLU, paraphrase detection, or otherwise semantics-oriented tasks

-    4.  **TODO** read more about turing machines and FSA/WFAs to get theoretical background
+    5.  **TODO** read more about turing machines and FSA/WFAs to get theoretical background

-    5.  constraints: work with RNNs, focus on NLU/semantic seq2cls task
+    6.  constraints: work with RNNs, focus on NLU/semantic seq2cls task

-    6.  constraints: base main ideas off peer-reviewed articles
+    7.  constraints: base main ideas off peer-reviewed articles

 2. Big-picture

-    1.  think about what this research adds that is not present
+    1.  think about what this research adds that is not present -\> possible to look at next steps in existing articles or possibly extension to new sequence classification tasks

     2.  high-performance -\> show it is better than basic learning method from data -\> implies we would have to use some negative